uviclibraries/rstudio/tidyverse-data.md

 - View the dimensions of a data set
   - `dim(purchaseData)`

 Piping becomes powerful when we want to perform multiple functions at once to achieve a single result.
 For example, what if we want to get a list of column names in our data set, AND sort it alphabetically?
 Let's first see how to this without piping.

-- There are 2 ways that we can do this without piping based on what we have already learned.
+- There are 2 ways that we can do this without piping, based on what we have already learned.

 **First option: separate commands**